 The Avera Cancer Institute in the Don and Carmen Meyer Center of Excellence recently opened with 27,500 square feet for patient care.

 - Chemotherapy, featuring 24 infusion stations

 - Radiation therapy offering enhanced imaging and precise beams of radiation to destroy cancer cells

 - Social work

 “The facility that I dreamed for patients was one that had a lot of the services under one roof – things like physical therapy, nutrition counseling, social work, palliative care.
 And we did it.
 We created a center that has these services to treat people for everything — not just chemotherapy and immunotherapies and targeted therapies — because there are many more aspects to comprehensive cancer care,” Conklin said.

 Innovation in Genomic Medicine

 Avera Cancer Institute in Aberdeen participates in research and clinical trials through the National Cancer Institute.
 Avera Cancer Institute in Aberdeen is also a member of the Alliance for Clinical Trials in Oncology.

-Aberdeen patients have access to world-renowned genomic medicine expert Brian Leyland-Jones, MB BS, PhD.
+Aberdeen patients have access to research conducted by world-renowned genomic medicine expert Brian Leyland-Jones, MB BS, PhD.
 His research uses genomic testing to better pinpoint which treatments will work best for a patient’s specific type of cancer, a breakthrough that is revolutionizing cancer care.

 Collaboration Creates Better Care